DWilcox02/BeeTrack/README.md

 5. Basic re-adjustment process, using "segment" midpoint and trajectory to recalculate points after each segment
 6. Server split into JS/HTML (frontend) + Python (backend) with socket for bidirectional communication
 7. User validation, allowing point updates after each "segment"
+8. Further level of abstraction from TAPIR
+9. Replace rhombus point initialization with circles

 ### Next Steps
 (Not necessarily in order of priority)
-- Refactor critical code
-    - Further level of abstraction from TAPIR
-- Replace rhombus point initialization with circles
+- Setup weight system for RANSAC to use
     - Initially uniform weights
     - Points need:
         - Distance to QP
         - Direction vector to QP
     - Develop basic weight calculation management
         - Inter-distance relationships from cloud points to query point
 - Refactor non-critical code
     - Get loging in frontend working
     - Get video output working